Storm of Love: Current main characters

 His most memorable times in Bichelhem include a love triangle between himself, his son Viktor and Alicia, affairs with Alexandra Schwarzbach, Eva Saalfeld, and Sophia Wagner, an engagement to Selina von Thalheim, meeting his previously unknown children Eleni and Tim, the revelation that he was molested as a child (which resulted in him rejecting his son Boris for being gay), being framed by Xenia for the attempted murder of Boris's boyfriend Tobias Ehrlinger, surviving a plane crash, being in a coma after being run down by Valentina Saalfeld, Ariane Kalenberg's revenge on him, being framed for Tom Dammann's "murder" (Tom had faked his death to frame him) and constant power struggles over control of the Fürstenhof with Robert, Werner and others.

+Elias Jakobi is a stable boy at the Fürstenhof and the younger brother of Olivia.
+He and his sister share a dark secret, Elias murdered their abusive father and together they sunk his body into a moor.
+Elias is openly gay and unashamed of his sexuality.
+Elias quickly falls in love with Leo Neubach, unaware that he is closeted.

 Erik Klee (née Vogt) is the restaurant manager at the Fürstenhof.
 When he first arrives at the Fürstenhof, he takes up the position as PR manager.
 Erik learns that he belongs to the Saalfeld family (his father was an illegitimate child of Ludwig Saalfeld), which means that he and his younger brother Florian are entitled to land rights.
 He sets his sights on the scheming Ariane Kalenberg and quickly becomes her lover and accomplice.
 He helps Ariane with numerous intrigues against the Saalfelds.
 Erik's complicity in a financial scandal comes to light, which four years earlier had led to Cornelius von Thalheim being framed for the scandal and having to go on the lam.
 Erik loses everything after being convicted for his crimes, but slowly builds trust again with the Saalfelds.
 Erik is shocked when he learns he is the father of Yvonne Klee's daughter Josie.
 It is revealed that he is not Josie's father, but they remain close and Josie allows Erik to adopt her.
 He is currently married to Yvonne.

-Greta Bergmann is the head chef at the Fürstenhof and Yvonne's cousin.
-She had relationships with Noah Scwarzbach and Luis Sommer.
-She is currently in a relationship with Miro Falk and they are expecting a baby.
+Fritz Drechsler is a porter at the Fürstenhof.
+He is the long-lost half-brother of Fanny Schätzl and the best of friend Marlon Ständler.
+He aspires to be as great a porter as his role model Alfons Sonnbichler.
+He is currently in a relationship with Lale Ceylan.